Bhavraj-25/Target-Acquisition-and-Targetting/README.md

 - Add support for AI-based object detection (YOLO, Haar cascades)
 - Replace USB camera with thermal or night-vision camera
-- Integrate with ESP32 for wireless control
-- Add GUI dashboard using PyQt or Streamlit
+- Integration with the Raspberry Pi will allow it to manage object detection, tracking, and hardware control in a unified system.
 - Implement multi-target prioritization logic

 ## Developed By